maitreverge/ft_transcendence/ultimate_project/authentication/FLO_NOTES.md

 ## JWT :

+✅ Create a very specific login and register route free of JWT requirements ⛔ ✅ Transfert the ping logic from a `curl` command to let the `auth` container handle the logic ⛔ ✅
+⛔ ✅
+⛔ ✅

-⛔ ✅ Create a very specific login and register route free of JWT requirements ⛔ ✅ Connect the form for login in the first place WITHOUT 2FA ⛔ ✅ Create a first version of a JWT.
+⛔ ✅ Connect the form for login in the first place WITHOUT 2FA ⛔ ✅ Create a first version of a JWT.
 ⛔ ✅ Then displays the token on the front with a redirection